 Best Time to Visit: October to March

-The Dwarkadhish Temple, also known as Jagat Mandir, is one of the four Char Dham pilgrimage sites and the most revered temple in Gujarat.
-Dedicated to Lord Krishna, who is worshipped here as the “King of Dwarka,” the temple stands majestically on the banks of the Gomti River.
+The Dwarkadhish Temple, also known as the Jagat Mandir, is one of the Char Dhams and the most revered temple in Gujarat.
+Dedicated to Lord Krishna, who is worshipped here as the “King of Dwarka”, the temple is majestically situated on the banks of the Gomti River.

 Highlights